Commentary

 Excerpt: Since Rousseau, and perhaps because of him, political theory has often been characterized by a disjunction between considerations of human nature and questions of justice and law.
 Yet, reexamining the Second Discourse as a theodicy forces us to… More

-Jean-Jacques: The Early Life and Work of Jean-Jacques Rousseau
+Jean-Jacques: The Early Life and Work of Jean-Jacques Rousseau by Maurice Cranston

-- Maurice Cranston, Jean-Jacques: The Early Life and Work of Jean-Jacques Rousseau, (Chicago: University of Chicago Press, 1991).
+- Cranston, Maurice.
+Jean-Jacques: The Early Life and Work of Jean-Jacques Rousseau.
+Chicago: University of Chicago Press, 1991.

 Rousseau: The Turning Point